MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 ## Downloading the HoloLens RS4 Preview package

-You can download the setup package from the [https://aka.ms/hololenspreviewdownload](https://aka.ms/hololenspreviewdownload).
+You can download the setup package from [https://aka.ms/hololenspreviewdownload](https://aka.ms/hololenspreviewdownload).

 ## What's in the package?